MoonlightOwl/ocelot-back/README.md

 $ sbt sbt universal:packageZipTarball
 ```

-All necessary to run Ocelot server will be zipped to `./target/universal/ocelot-x.x.x.tgx`
+All files necessary to run Ocelot server will be zipped to `./target/universal/ocelot-x.x.x.tgz`